LaurentNevou/Q_Schrodinger1D_demo/README.md

 # Schroedinger1D_demo
-This code solves the time independent Schroedinger equation in 1D.
+This code solves the time independent Schroedinger equation in 1D with a constant mass.

 It uses 3 different algorithms that can be switched ON/OFF: